Physical Human-Robot Interaction Control of an Upper Limb Exoskeleton with a Decentralized Neuro-Adaptive Control Scheme: Decentralization and augmentation of the Human-Robot model

 \section{Decentralization and augmentation of the Human-Robot model}

-In this section, the decentralized model of pHRI is derived.
-Robot dynamics is merged with human arm dynamics through the VDC context, which enables us to design a decentralized controller to accomplish safe interaction.
+In this section, the original model in \cite{zhu2010virtual} and \cite{hejrati2022decentralized} is modified and a new decentralized and augmented pHRI model is proposed.
+As it is displayed in Fig. 2, the robot dynamics is merged with human arm dynamics through the VDC context, which enables us to design a decentralized controller to accomplish safe interaction between human and robot.